aamazie/Mazie-Math-Runtime-Mode/README.txt

 The Mazie Math Runtime Mode will allow for longterm space technology.

-This mode is also called strict mode or identity-preserving mode.
+This mode is also called identity-preserving mode.